cesarderio/reading-notes/201-reading-notes/class-02.md

 * A **String** is text inside qoutes.

-2.List 4 types of JavaScript operators.
+List 4 types of JavaScript operators.

 * addition, subtraction, multiplication and subtraction, but there are many more.

-3.Describe a real world Problem you could solve with a Function.
+Describe a real world Problem you could solve with a Function.

 * You can create login information with credentials for a social media site.